 The Fundamentals of How to Lose Weight

 Losing weight can be a real challenge for so many people because of the hard work that it takes, the dedication it requires and the long time between your starting point and your end goals.
-There are so many different places you can be falling over hurdles you didn’t know existed, and so many different things you didn’t know you needed to know, it can be a really tricky thing to master.
+If you don't know how to lose weight, it can cause you to fall over hurdles you didn’t know existed and it can be a really tricky thing to master.
 We’ve put together this informative article to help point out all of these things to you to help you on the road to the weight loss you’re looking for.

 Want to move fast?
 Jump to the right section below.

-Starting with the very basics, we need to look at the basis of weight loss.
+Starting with the very basics, we need to look at the basis of how to lose weight.
 The human body uses variable amounts of energy every day.
 Most of it is used just to keep you alive and ticking over, business as usual, with anything over that being used to fuel whatever activities you find yourself doing.
 Any energy that's leftover at the end of the day, however, is where we have weight gain.
 These additional calories are stored as fat for you to use at a later date, and it just keeps building!

 500 kcal Deficit